jkoz/jkoz.github.io/_posts/2020-11-30-use-mutt-as-your-main-mail-client.md

 I know, another mutt guide!

-A mail client is very important at workplace.
+A mail client is very important at digital workplace.
 As I start my day at work; first thing first, check your email.
 Sometimes I am really disappointed, waiting for outlook or thunderbird launching.
+I want something launching fast, vim-like tools, hackable, and following unix philosophy.
+Even though I am not in the technical field any more, I would like to share my mutt configuration.

-This article aims to use difference unix tools to configure plain old mutt as a modern mail client.
+This article aims to use different unix tools to configure plain old mutt as a modern mail client.
+Thus, we don't need to add extra dependencies or re-invent the wheel.
 The main goal is to support multiple account at a usable level.

 So what are the goals that I need in a mail client ?